awsdocs/amazon-redshift-management-guide/doc_source/connecting-firewall-guidance.md

 **KeepAlivesInterval**
 The number of seconds between each TCP keepalive retransmission\.

 On Windows, you modify these parameters in the registry by adding or changing keys in HKEY\_LOCAL\_MACHINE\\SOFTWARE\\ODBC\\ODBC\.INI\\*your\_DSN*\.
 On Linux and macOS, you add or modify these parameters in the target DSN entry directly in the odbc\.ini file\.
-For more information on modifying the odbc\.ini file on Linux and macOS computers, see [Configure the ODBC driver on Linux and macOS X operating systems](configure-odbc-connection.md#odbc-driver-configure-linux-mac)\.
+For more information on modifying the odbc\.ini file on Linux and macOS computers, see [Use an ODBC driver manager to configure the driver on Linux and macOS X operating systems](configure-odbc-connection.md#odbc-driver-configure-linux-mac)\.

 If these parameters don't exist, or if they have a value of 0, the system uses the keepalive parameters specified for TCP/IP to determine DSN keepalive behavior\.
 On Windows, you can find the TCP/IP parameters in the registry in `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters\`\.
 On Linux and macOS, you can find the TCP/IP parameters can be found in the sysctl\.conf file\.